-Nykredit supports and collaborates with a number of organisations and frameworks that are aligned with our own sustainability approach.
+Nykredit supports and collaborates with a number of organisations and frameworks that are aligned with our own approach to sustainability.

 Nykredit adopted the UN Principles for Responsible Investments (UN PRI) in 2009 and has continued working with the six principles in our processes.
-In addition to this, Nykredit plays an

-Nykredit has endorsed the UN Global Compact since 2008 and was one of the founding members of the UN Principles for Responsible Banking in 2019.
+In addition to this, Nykredit plays an active role in further developing methods in the area of sustainable investment.
+Nykredit has endorsed the UN Global Compact since 2008, and was one of the founding members of the UN Principles for Responsible Banking in 2019.
 Furthermore, Nykredit is a member of Dansif, Eurosif and several trade associations, including Finance Denmark.
-Also, Nykredit has contributed to and supports the Danish Investment Association's sector recommendations on sustainability.
-Generally, we consider it important to contribute to the development of sector recommendations and shared methods and often play a key role in this context.
+Nykredit has also contributed to and supports the Danish Investment Association's sector recommendations on sustainability.
+Generally, we consider it important to contribute to the development of sector recommendations and shared methods, and often play a key role in this context.

-As part of the efforts to realise Nykredit's climate target for investments, Nykredit is a supporting signatory to the Task Force on Climate-related Financial Disclosures (TCFD).
-The Task Force's recommendations are a central element of the asks towards the companies that are part of Climate Action 100+, in which Nykredit has been an active participant since inception.
-Nykredit is also a member of the climate network Institutional Investor Group on Climate Change (IIGCC) and has joined the Net Zero Asset Managers Initiative, which commits asset managers to supporting the goal of climate neutrality by 2050, setting interim targets for 2030, and contributing to the development of methodologies.
+As part of the efforts to realise Nykredit's climate target for investments, Nykredit Asset Management is a supporting signatory to the Task Force on Climate-related Financial Disclosures (TCFD).
+The Task Force's recommendations are a central element of the asks towards the companies, that are part of Climate Action 100+, in which Nykredit has been an active participant since inception.
+Nykredit is also a member of the climate network Institutional Investor Group on Climate Change (IIGCC) and has joined the Net Zero Asset Manager Initiative, which commits asset managers to supporting the goal of climate neutrality by 2050,, setting interim targets for 2030, and contributing to the development of methodologies.

-We also work with other frameworks and sustainability certifications, including the Nordic Swan Ecolabel and Towards Sustainability.
+We also work with other frameworks and sustainability certifications, including the Nordic Swan Ecolabel, Towards Sustainability, LuxFlag and Montreal Carbon Pledge.